cal-nlp-class/fa25/_announcements/week-0.md

 ---
-title: Annoucement
+title: Announcement
 week: 1
-date: 2023-01-20
+date: 2023-08-11
 ---
-- Lectures: Mon/Weds 1pm--2:30pm
+- Lectures: Tues/Thurs 11am--12:30pm
-- GSI Office Hours: Mon/Weds 12pm-1pm
+- GSI Office Hours: TBD
 - Professor Office Hours: TBD
 - This schedule is tentative, as are all assignment release dates and deadlines.
 {: .fs-5 }